Swiss foreign minister pushes for free trade deal in Latin America

 Listening: Swiss foreign minister pushes for free trade deal in Latin America

-During a five-day trip to Brazil, Bolivia and Paraguay this week, Swiss Foreign Minister Ignazio Cassis tried to push forward sluggish negotiations on a free trade agreement between Mercosur and the European Free Trade Association (EFTA).
+During a five-day trip to Brazil, Bolivia and Paraguay this week, Swiss Foreign Minister Ignazio Cassis tried to push forward negotiations on a free trade agreement between Mercosur and the European Free Trade Association (EFTA).

 Ideally, the agreement should be finalised before the end of this six-month period, before being signed in the second half of the year, foreign ministry spokesman Nicolas Bideau told the Keyston-SDA news agency after the trip.